Wednesday, February 16, 2011

 A similar change (though not quite as profound) would be wrought if/when a new flag was ever decided upon, I am sure – and I would like to see Mr 2Trees’ entry for the new NZ flag, as he has a great eye for design.

-True Grit gets some pretty fine acting out of Jeff Bridges (who probably saved all his acting fuel for True Grit while sleeping his way through Tron: Legacy), Matt Damon (looking a bit chunkier out of his Bourne identity), and Hailee Steinfeld, who grabs attention as a precocious youngster in the opening part of the film though has to relinquish centre stage pretty soon to the aforementioned Bridges.
+The Coens are able to get amazing performances from their actors, and True Grit gets some pretty fine acting out of Jeff Bridges (who probably saved all his acting fuel for True Grit while sleeping his way through Tron: Legacy), Matt Damon (looking a bit chunkier out of his Bourne identity), and Hailee Steinfeld, who grabs attention as a precocious youngster in the opening part of the film though has to relinquish centre stage pretty soon to the aforementioned Bridges.

 I am not a big fan of Westerns, but I loved this film.
 The dialogue, seeming to come straight from the source novel (but tweaked, I am sure) is frequently hilarious; the acting from all concerned is outstanding; and the wild west looks stunning, though the very brown landscape meant that I could never quite see it as “cold” even when there was meant to be snow falling.